iba13001/Remote-Job-Market/README.md

 - How are the salaries distributed?
 - What are the characteristics of lower- and higher-pay jobs?

-### Data Description
-##### The data were scraped using Scrapy within Python.
-Company: company name <br>
-Date: the time a job posted <br>
-JobLoc: job location <br>
-JobTitls: the title of the job <br>
-Qualifications: the required qualifications <br>
-Salary: the salary <br>
-Text: the job description <br>

-The [Power Point slides](https://github.com/iba13001/Remote-Job-Market/blob/main/RemoteJobMarketCOVID.pptx) have a summary of the research outcome

 ### Conclusions
 - Staffing companies invest a lot on indeed.com.
 Duplicates accounted for ~70% of the scraped data and they were mostly from staffing firms.
 - The top postings are from these locations in this order: NYC, Chicago, Atlanta, Los Angeles, and Washington, DC.